-We delve into the pros and cons of each online sales channel and give you a takeaway about that channel which you can apply to your own business.
+We delve into the pros and cons of each online sales channel and what you can take away from it.

 The Web Store

-Having your own website, and an e-commerce enabled store at that, can truly open up some unexplored avenues for you.
-While it does take a bit of time and effort to get an e-store up, the effort is well worth it when it comes to brand building.
-This is why so many retailers of niche products such as designer stationery, boutique bath and body products, unique home items, etc. always have a web store.
+Having your own website, and e-commerce enabled to store at that, can truly open up some unexplored avenues for you.
+While it does take a bit of time and effort it is worth it when it comes to brand building.
+This is why retailers of niche products such as designer stationery and boutique clothes always have a web store.

-- One great advantage of an online store is that you don’t have to have every single product in full stock all the time.
+- One great advantage is that you don’t have to have every single product in full stock all the time.
 Customers who come to a store usually have a product in mind or a category at least.
 They will not be browsing through your virtual aisles and picking items as they please.

-- Hence, monitoring inventory and keeping it at optimal levels is probably easier here, as opposed to a physical store where every rack has to be full all the time.
+- Monitoring inventory and keeping it at optimal levels is easier here.
+In a physical store every rack has to be full all the time!

-- Opening up an online store is going to be far cheaper than all the amount you have spent on your retail outlet so far.
+- Opening an online store is far cheaper than a retail outlet.
 Sometimes, you can just pick a template and get going.

 - A web store allows you to make sales throughout a 24 hour period.
 This means your store works even when you sleep.